junxit/us-congress-bills-111/metadata.md

 - 2009-03-23 — Placed on the Union Calendar, Calendar No. 18.
 - 2009-03-23 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 111-48.
 - 2009-03-23 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 111-48.
+- 2009-03-30 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2009-03-30 — Considered as unfinished business. (consideration: CR H4101-4102)
+- 2009-03-30 — Considered under suspension of the rules. (consideration: CR H4081-4084)
+- 2009-03-30 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+20.
+- 2009-03-30 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-03-30 — Mr. Pallone moved to suspend the rules and pass the bill, as amended.
+- 2009-03-30 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 391 - 8 (Roll no. 164). (text: CR H4081-4082)
+- 2009-03-30 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 391 - 8 (Roll no. 164).(text: CR H4081-4082)